 Pregnancy is a time filled with lots of excitement and emotions— but pregnancy can also have an impact on your eyes.

 Every woman hopes for a healthy pregnancy and delivery, and looks forward to the time that they can hold their new bundle of joy in their arms.

 Unfortunately, some women experience health problems that can develop during their pregnancy, which can cause an increase in anxiety and nervousness throughout this already emotional time period.

 Pregnancy-related complications can cause many different symptoms, some more dangerous than others.

-What most people don’t know is that these complications can also cause vision changes, that may even be the first symptoms to signal a health problem.
+What most people don’t know is that pregnancy can cause vision changes, that may even be the first signs of a general health problem.

 Preeclampsia is a serious condition that can develop when the mother’s blood pressure rises to dangerously high levels.
 This condition requires immediate medical attention, as it can put both the lives of the mother and baby in danger.